-The curators Avianti Armand and Setiadi Sopandi have contributed fundamentally to the perception of both historical modern architecture and contemporary architecture beyond Indonesia’s borders with their exhibition Tropicality Revisited, which was shown at the Deutsches Architekturmuseum in Frankfurt, among other places, and with their contributions to the Venice Biennale of Architecture.
+The curators Avianti Armand and Setiadi Sopandi have made fundamental contributions to the perception of both historical modern architecture and contemporary architecture beyond Indonesia’s borders with their exhibition Tropicality Revisited, which was shown at the Deutsches Architekturmuseum in Frankfurt, among other places, and with their contributions to the Venice Architecture Biennale.
 For Encounters with Southeast Asian Modernism they teamed up with Rifandi S. Nugroho, curator and editor of arsitekturindonesia.org, to create the exhibition Occupying Modernism.
-Their curatorial approach was to invite people from the fields of art, literature, and design to explore modernist buildings in Jakarta, comment on them artistically, and reinterpret them socio-politically.
+Their curatorial approach was to invite people from the fields of art, literature, and design to explore modernist buildings in Jakarta, comment on them artistically, and reinterpret them from a sociopolitical perspective.

-The curatorial approach of Occupying Modernism, the possibilities of appropriating modernist architecture in the local context, is reflected both in the exhibition’s location and design.
-The Kopi Manyar – a café, co-working and gallery space – was designed by Andra Matin, one of Indonesia’s most relevant contemporary architects.
-His architectures are characterised by the structural principles of modernism, which he intertwines with local specifics to develop a radical, brutalist and tropical design approach.
-The Kopi Manyar for example is characterised by a minimalist design that unfolds into a complete architectural ensemble in various open and semi-open individual rooms.
+The curatorial approach of Occupying Modernism, which examines the possibilities of appropriating modernist architecture in the local context, is reflected both in the exhibition’s location and design.
+Kopi Manyar – a café, co-working space, and gallery – was designed by Andra Matin, one of Indonesia’s most relevant contemporary architects.
+His architectures reflect the structural principles of modernism, which he intertwines with local specifics to develop a radical, brutalist, and tropical design approach.
+Kopi Manyar, for example, has a minimalist design that unfolds into a complete architectural ensemble in various open and semi-open individual rooms.

-But not only the design of the exhibition is quite unique, as Avianti Armand points out, the experimental and sensitive character of the project goes beyond the way architecture exhibitions have been presented in Indonesia so far.
+But not only is the design of the exhibition quite unique, as Avianti Armand points out: the experimental and thoughtful character of the project goes beyond the way architecture exhibitions have been presented in Indonesia so far.
 While their presentations are usually very formal, the approach of Occupying Modernism might inspire a new generation of curators to develop projects that may more freely relate architectural themes to other societal issues.